maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 ### Sponsorship

 In an earlier post, Aaron described that [creating sustainable open source projects will have to be done by treating them like proper businesses](https://www.aaronstannard.com/sustainable-open-source-software/).
 He makes the point that an open source project has to be treated as a business.
-Incentives contributors and consumers come as a package deal.
+Contributors and consumers come as a package deal.
 Commercial licenses help support the project, and help build trust with users.
 Adding support packages on top helps support the project, and builds trust with users.